eliezedeck/gobase/README.md

 ### validation

-Allows you to make validation easier with a pre-built `V` and `M` instances for a Validator and a Molder respectively.
+Allows you to make validation easier with the pre-built `V` and `M` for Validator and Mold instances respectively.